 THE HEART AND HISTORY OF JEWISH MUSIC: Ten Centuries of Jewish songs from around the world.
 Folk and liturgical Hebrew, Kaballist, Chassidic, Ladino, Yiddish, Israeli, and American Jewish music with stories/history of the songs and composers.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 4 hours.
 Click to download a Sample flyer for this program.

 HOME SWEET HOME: AMERICA'S MUSICAL LEGACY: An American History Lesson through the music of America by its many writers.
 Hear incredible stories and songs of America, beginning with the earliest known American writers to the present -- as well as the legacy of songs of conscience Americans have written over the centuries.
-One hour, 1.5 hour or 2 hour concert.
+Lecture Course up to 10 hours, or Concert up to 4 hours.

 I LOVE NEW YORK! - A delightful collection of songs and stories of the people, places, excitement, and feelings of the Big Apple over three centuries.
 From Sidewalks of New York, 45 Minutes from Broadway, Lady With The Lamp, The Bowery, Ballad of the Triangle Fire, and The Subway Glide, to New York State of Mind, Manhattan, 42nd Street, Lullaby of Broadway, I Happen to Like New York, On The Town, and much more, you'll love this time trip through the great city's history and music, with Joy presenting the songs live at the piano.
-One-hour, 1.5 hour, or 2 hour concert.
+Concert up to 3 hours.

 THE IRRESISTABLE SONGS OF SAMMY CAHN - Nominated for more than 30 Oscars, Sammy Cahn’s list of original lyrics reads like a history of 20th century popular song, including “I’ll Walk Alone,” “It’s Been a Long, Long Time,” “Time After Time,” “Second Chance Around,” “ Let it Snow,” and “Three Coins in the Fountain,” “The Tender Trap,” “Love And Marriage,” “All the Way,” “Call Me Irresponsible,” “Come Fly With Me,” and “High Hopes,” among many others.
-One hour, 1.5 hour or 2 hours
+Concert up to 2 hours.

 I'VE HEARD THAT SONG BEFORE: HIT PARADE MEMORIES From the mid 1930's to the mid 1950's, Your Hit Parade celebrated America's greatest songwriters and their hit songs.
 During this period, America created some of its most distinctive melodies and lyrics that transformed music worldwide.
 At the grand piano, Joy will take you on a sentimental journey through highlights of the top songs on the hit parade charts.
 You'll also re-discover the work of some of the most prominent songwriters during this period, including Sammy Cahn & Jule Styne, Hoagy Carmichael, Duke Ellington, Johnny Mercer, and Frank Loesser.
 It's a time trip through many of the greatest melodies and composer/lyricists from America's Golden Era of Popular Song.
-Concert of 1.5 to 2 hours, or Full Class series from the piano up to 10 hours.
+Concert up to 4 hours or Lecture Class series from the piano up to 10 hours.
 Click to download a Sample flyer for this program.

 JOY KATZEN-GUTHRIE IN CONCERT with A JOYOUS MUSICAL CELEBRATION, Uplifting songs and stories of the human experience from musical traditions, cultures, composers and lyricists around the world.
 Folk, Pop, Film, Stage, Hebrew and Yiddish, and original songs from Joy’s repertoire woven together with uplifting stories of the human experience.
 One hour, 1.5 hour or 2 hour concert.
 The music for this program may be individualized to a specific theme or season if desired.
 Click to download a Sample flyer for this program.

 LEGENDS OF THE AMERICAN MUSICAL THEATRE Meet some of America's greatest musical legends, creators of sophisticated melodies and lyrics for stage and film, including Cole Porter, George & Ira Gershwin, Richard Rodgers & Lorenz Hart, Irving Berlin, Leonard Bernstein, and more.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 4 hours.

 MASTER OF MELODY: JEROME KERN - During this centennial year of the premiere of Jerome Kern's music on Broadway, we remember the man whose fresh, distinctive melodies were beloved by musicians, vocalists, dance artists, audiences, and colleagues.
 When it came to melody, Kern was in a class by himself, working with the finest lyricists of his era, creating more than a hundred scores for stage and screen.
 His songs, including his brilliant score of Show Boat, are among the most influential in musical theatre history.
-1, 1.5, or 2 hour concert.
+Lecture course up to 8 hours, Concert up to 2 hours.

 MODERN SHABBAT NUSACH: NEW JEWISH LITURGICAL MUSIC - Joy shares modern melodic settings of Shabbat liturgical texts, comparing musical settings from Ashkenazic Reform to Sephardic, Chasidic, folk, pop, Israeli, and classical settings of the 19th, 20th and 21st centuries.
 Along with an examination of the Hebrew prayer text, learn of the background of the composers, hear newer melodies as well as familiar ones and join in song.
-Class series with audio/visual materials and live performance up to 6 hours
+Lecture class series and live performance up to 6 hours

 THE MUSIC OF OUR MIRACLES AND THE MIRACLE OF OUR MUSIC Miraculous stories of human experience as told through song, including themes of prayer, festivals, freedom, family, faith, beauty, and celebration that are present in spiritual scriptures and traditions year-round.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 2 hours.

 A NEW YEAR … A NEW DECADE … A NEW SONG!
 Favorite Moments and Music from Decades Past Joy presents memorable stories, news events, & melodies that began every new decade over the previous century to the present.
 You'll be amazed how much you remember and how much you didn't know!
 An amazing musical time trip!
-One hr., 1.5 hour, 2 hour concert or full class series of up to 6 hours at the piano.
+Concert up to 4 hours full Lecture/concert series of up to 6 hours at the piano.

 RAGS TO RICHES: A CELEBRATION OF RAGTIME!
 In honor of the centennial of Irving Berlin's transformational hit song, "Alexander's Ragtime Band," which set off a ragtime mania worldwide, Joy presents a concert of favorite ragtime songs and instrumentals from the likes of Scott Joplin, Eubie Blake, Irving Berlin, Bert Williams, Fats Waller, and many more fun, exciting and entertaining examples of cakewalks, turkey trots, vaudeville, Broadway, & concert stage ragtime classics.
-One hour, 1.5 hour, or 2 hour concert, or full class series of up to 6 hours at the piano.
+Concert up to 4 hours or Class series of up to 6 hours at the piano.
 Note: Acoustic piano required for this concert.

 RICHARD RODGERS & OSCAR HAMMERSTEIN II: A CELEBRATION OF THE MEN & THEIR MUSIC In the 1940s and 1950s, Richard Rodgers and Oscar Hammerstein II were American musical theatre.
 From Oklahoma to The Sound of Music, we'll examine their lives, explore their many contributions to the art form, and appreciate their legacy of music.
-One hour, 1.5 hour or 2 hour concert.
+Concert/Lecture class up to 8 hours, or Concert up to 4 hours.

 SACRED RENEWAL AND DISCOVERY: SONG, PRAYER, AND TRADITIONS OF ROSH HASHANAH AND YOM KIPPUR - At the piano, Joy presents a musical celebration of life and renewal in this month of Elul, the final month of the Jewish yeara time for prayer, self-introspection, and spiritual preparation for the year to come.
 Joy shares stories and meanings of prayer and musical modes of Rosh HaShanah and Yom Kippur, the Jewish calendar and the months ahead, distinctive rituals and food traditions around the world, and insights during this sacred and celebratory season.
 Concert up to 2 hours.